 ….or a pair of small prints in a unifying theme.
 It will calm down the room and with it, the people in it.

-Let us gather the family together and show our loved ones we love them as we enjoy our serene home, celebrating this day and the things that make us happy.
+Let us follow these 7 pathways to serenity and gather the family together and show our loved ones we love them as we enjoy our serene home, celebrating this day and the things that make us happy.